 Of course, sometimes it takes more than a few seconds to pull up a website.
 There are plenty of reasons for slowdowns.
 It could just be you aren't getting the Internet speed your provider promised.
 Click here to see if that's the case.

-If that's not it, there is other technical wizardry going on behind the browsing scenes that could be the culprit.
+If that's not it, there's other technical wizardry going on behind the browsing scenes that could be the culprit.
 There's one thing in particular that can give your Internet a real speed boost with little effort.

-I'm talking about your DNS, or domain name system.
-If you're a longtime listener, you've probably heard the term before.
-For everyone else, here's a quick explanation.
+I'm talking about your DNS, or Domain Name System.
+If you're a longtime fan, you've probably heard the term before.
+But for everyone else, here's a quick explanation.